 The NH IBA Program began in 2001 with the development of IBA criteria by the state Partner’s in Flight working group.
 Since that time, 17 IBAs have been identified across the state, from northern conifer forests to major river valleys to coastal islands and salt marshes.
 These areas represent some of the best habitats used by NH’s breeding, migrating, and wintering birds, and are intended to serve as foci for future conservation and education efforts.

-For more information on the NH IBA program, including criteria, data needs, and a list of sites, go to: http://www.nhbirdrecords.org/bird-conservation/IBA.htm.
+See more information about the New Hampshire IBA program, including criteria, data needs, and a list of sites.

 Project Leader: Pam Hunt